KhaledMustafaAhmed/Goalzilla/README.md

 GoalZilla integrates with the SportsDB API to provide real-time sports data.
 The app efficiently caches this data using CoreData to enable offline access.

 ## 🤝 Contributing
 Contributions are welcome!
-If you'd like to contribute:
+If you'd like to contribute.

-Fork the repository
-Create your feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request